kevayacht/login_manager/README.md

 13. Git interaction. (see all commits)
 14. Refactoring possibilities. (cleaner code)
 15. Tuple and list to dictionary.
+16. Use of set characteristics
+17. The project also has a ton of simplification potential.
+18. Full testing remains to be done on a clean linux environment.
+Possibly Windows as well.
+Just for the exp.

+### Immediate TODO's
+1. Password checking in user creation.

 ## Additions to Application
 1. Password hashing.